 - Chemical barrier ingredients could be a negative for some skin types.

-Throughout the summer I use a combination of all three plus good ole pure zinc oxide.
+Throughout the summer I use a combination of all three sunscreens plus good ole pure zinc oxide.
 That is what works for me; however, as with trying any new product, test the product before liberally applying the product to ensure compatibility with your skin.
+It is wise to test the sunscreens on your skin annually as each year can bring a different adventure as to how reactive skin can be to any product.